Overlap renormalization group transformations for disordered systems

 To describe the method we consider again an original system of lattice size $\mathcal{L}=16$ to which we apply one renormalization group transformation to produce a renormalized system of lattice size $\mathcal{L}'_{16}=8$.
 We now compare observables of the renormalized system $\mathcal{L}'_{16}=8$ against observables of an original system $\mathcal{L}$ with $\mathcal{L}=\mathcal{L}'_{16}=8$.
 By applying another renormalization group transformation on both systems we additionally conduct calculations for systems with $\mathcal{L}'_{8}=\mathcal{L}''_{16}=4$.
 The benefit of the discussed renormalization group method is that by comparing two systems of identical lattice size one partially eliminates finite-size effects, and thus accurate calculations can be obtained on trivially small lattice sizes.

 We now utilize multi-histogram reweighting to obtain the absolute value of the overlap order parameter for systems with identical lattice size.
 The results are depicted in Figs.~\ref{fig:figlm} and \ref{fig:figlm2}.
 Under the reduction of finite-size effects we are now able to observe an intersection of observables at the critical fixed point.
-Based on the discussed renormalization group approach, we obtain an estimate of the critical inverse temperature $\beta_{c}=0.751(47)$.
-This is comparable with related renormalization group implementations~\citep{PhysRevB.37.7745}.

 We additionally observe that the expected renormalization group flows have emerged.
-Specifically, for $\beta>\beta_{c}$ the overlap order parameter has values $|q'|>|q|$ since the system has been driven deeper to the spin glass phase due to the reduction of the correlation length.
-In an analogous manner, for $\beta<\beta_{c}$ the renormalized system has been driven towards the zero inverse temperature, and thus $|q'|<|q|$.
+Specifically, for $\beta>\beta_{c}$ the overlap order parameter has values $[\langle |q'| \rangle] >[\langle |q| \rangle]$ since the system has been driven deeper to the spin glass phase due to the reduction of the correlation length.
+In an analogous manner, for $\beta<\beta_{c}$ the renormalized system has been driven towards the zero inverse temperature, and thus $[\langle |q'| \rangle] <[ \langle |q| \rangle]$.